 - your firm’s strengths and points of difference

 - how your firm’s services can benefit the person with you’re talking to

-- current field news
+- current industry news

-- upcoming trends.
+- upcoming trends

 2. Be prepared and do your research

-Are you attending an event with a large number of attendees from the same field?
-Take time beforehand to identify key trends in that field – especially those that may be affecting local businesses.
+Are you attending an event with a large number of attendees from the same industry?
+Take time beforehand to identify key trends in that industry – especially those that may be affecting local businesses.
 This can be taken a step further if you find out who’ll be at the event.
 Learn how their business is doing and what challenges they are facing.
 And check out their website and social media links.